SeanSnake93/Project_2/README.md

 | :------------------------------------------------------------ | ---------------------------------------------------------: |
 | cat id_rsa.pub                                                | {Code output ~ = my@gitemail.com}                          |

 With the code now visable, by returning to out [Virtual Machine][gcp-vm] and entering the "edit" setting of out VM, by scrolling down I can add my Public Key to the "SHH Key".
-Clicking the link to drop down the menu and paist my code into the SHH Keys and saving will allow me to remotly connect to the server.
+Clicking the link to drop down the menu and paist my code into the SHH Keys and saving it to allow me remote access to the server via my Private Key.
+It is now where if you wish to change the name of you e key you can.
+It can be changed later however, you will need to do this next step agin to change the new file location.

 Now to allow my Local System access to find my VM I need to create a "config" file. while still in the ".shh" directory and using "Git Bash" enter the following command.